tangle-network/webb.js/README.md

 The following instructions outlines how to run webb.js API unit test suite and integration test suite.

+**Note**: You will need to run `yarn build` prior to running test suite.
+For integration tests, a Docker daemon must also be available.

 ### To run all tests - unit, integration, wasm, providers

 ```